kolkov/angular-editor/README.md

 ```
 For `ngModel` to work, you must import `FormsModule` from `@angular/forms`, or for `formControlName`, you must import `ReactiveFormsModule` from `@angular/forms`

-To serve the fontawesome files, ensure that your angular.json contains the following asset configuration:
+To serve the icons file, ensure that your angular.json contains the following asset configuration:

 ```
 {
   "glob": "**/*",
-  "input": "./node_modules/@kolkov/angular-editor/assets/",
+  "input": "node_modules/@kolkov/angular-editor/assets/icons",
-  "output": "./assets/fonts/"
+  "output": "assets/ae-icons/"
 }
 ```